tomas-osswald/switch_2020_g3/docs/sprint1/user_stories/US150_GetFamilyMemberProfile.md

 # 6. Observations

-In the future, the Family Member ID would ideally have to be retrieved by a method that checks the log in info of the current user, instead of the ID being manually inputted.
+In the future, the ccNumber would ideally have to be retrieved by a method that checks the log in info of the current user, instead of the ID being manually inputted.
+The same applies to the FamilyID.
+A possibility to have the controller as a boolean while accounting for the possible exceptions, e.g. not finding the Family or Family Member.